spring-attic/spring-native/README.md

 `build.sh` runs the `compile.sh` script and in that compile script you can see the invocation of the `native-image` command.
 The other samples follow a similar model.
 For more details on the samples see the [Samples wiki page](https://github.com/spring-projects-experimental/spring-graal-native/wiki/Samples).

-## FAQ

-*Q. I get out of memory problems?*

-A. native-image likes to use a _lot_ of RAM.
-There have been problems observed at 8G.

-*Q. This just isn't working for my project!
-Why not?*

-A. The samples demonstrate the kinds of Spring feature that have been tested.
-If having problems it is *probably* just that extra configuration is required rather than fundamentally impossible to make it work (however, this can depend what other libraries are in the project dependencies).
-Consult the [Troubleshooting](https://github.com/spring-projects-experimental/spring-graal-native/wiki/Troubleshooting) page for more details on dealing with specific problems.
-There are some features projects might be using that are not supported by GraalVM native-images, they are documented [here](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md).

-*Q. What's the roadmap?*

-A. The feature is evolving and features are coming through in base Spring all the time too.
-Things should only improve in terms of compatibility across Spring and also smaller images, even faster startups and lower memory profiles.

 ## Contributing

 This project is in the spring-projects-experimental org indicating it is not as mature as other Spring projects.
 Contributions are welcome (maybe read the [extension guide](https://github.com/spring-projects-experimental/spring-graal-native/wiki/ExtensionGuide) if thinking about extending it to support your project).
 However, please recognize we aren't at the polishing javadoc stage and whilst pre 1.0 there may be heavy evolution of APIs.